 The Transbay Transit Center/Caltrain Downtown Extension (TTC/DTX) project will transform downtown San Francisco and regional transportation well into the 21st Century.
 The project consists of three interconnected elements: replacing the outmoded terminal with a modern terminal; extending Caltrain 1.3 miles from Fourth and King streets to the new TTC at First and Mission streets, with accommodations for future high-speed rail service; and creating a new transit-friendly neighborhood with 3,000 new homes (35 percent of which will be affordable) and mixed-use commercial development.

-This is the largest project in the Prop K Expenditure Plan, which designates up to $270 million (in 2003 dollars) for this purpose.
+This is the largest project in the Prop K Expenditure Plan.
 The Expenditure Plan specifies that the TTC and the DTX are to be built as a single integrated project.
-To date, the Transportation Authority has allocated $174.3 million in Prop K funds to the project, in addition to state Regional Improvement Program (RIP) funds.
-The Transportation Authority has also allocated $6 million in One Bay Area Grant funds toward bicycle and pedestrian improvements associated with the TTC.
+To date, the Transportation Authority has allocated $205 million in Prop K funds to the project, in addition to $16 million in state and federal funds.
+This includes $6 million in One Bay Area Grant funds toward bicycle and pedestrian improvements associated with the TTC.

 - Improved access to rail and bus services